psanan/pcilupack/README.md

 ## Acknowledgments

 The makefile, install script, and registration code is adapted from [the DofColumns plugin][4] by [Tobin Isaac][5].

 ## Building and installation

-You need a working build of PETSc, configured with real, double precision scalars and 32-bit integers (the defaults).
+You need a working build of PETSc 3.12 or later (versions back to 3.7 may work, but we don't maintain support), configured with real, double precision scalars and 32-bit integers (the defaults).
 Visit [the PETSC website][1] for instructions.

-You need a working ILUPACK library.
+You need a working ILUPACK v2.4 library.
 See [the ILUPACK website][2].
 Note that you need to provide your own compiled HSL object files in `notdistributed/` (see example makefiles).

+You may find [these sample instructions for ILUPACK](ILUPACK_build_example.md) helpful, but bear in mind that they are not general.

 To build [and install] the plugin,
 ````